ohata-toast/RDS/en/console-guide.md

 * Measures can be taken against failure which occurs when a candidate master is created at a different availability zone.
 * To restart a high availability instance, select [Restart by Taking Measures against Failure] to replace the master with the candidate master.
     * If the master is replaced, all binary log files are deleted and it becomes impossible to perform point-in-time restoration to a time before replacement.
-    * If there is a lock on the master or replication latency is long, failover does not occur or takes a lot of time, so make sure that all transactions are finished and there is no replication latency.
+    * If there is a lock on the master or replication latency is long, failover does not work properly or takes a lot of time, so make sure that all transactions are finished and there is no replication latency.
 * For those instances using high availability, access information does not change with partial changes in option, but the master and the candidate master instances may be interchanged.
 * With a failover for high availability instance, the new master instance does not inherit the backup of the existing master instance.